 To create an iOS app natively, you have to work from within OS X. Some of the development tools that you might need are the iOS 7 software development kit and Xcode 5.
 Both of these tools are free to use.

 You can then run the app through the iOS simulator, which is integrated into the iOS SDK.
 To have your application running on a real device, however, you have to pay around $99/year.
-This price also covers the availability of the app in the Apple App Store.
+This price also covers the app's availability in the Apple App Store.

 Some of the other tools that you can use for native iOS development are as follows: